Alvor1991/PP2-Online-Quiz/README.md

 ### User Stories

-* As a music lover, I want to seamlessly navigate the website to access the music quiz and test my knowledge of 1970s music.
+* As a user, I want to seamlessly navigate the website to access the music quiz and test my knowledge of 1970s music.

-* As a quiz enthusiast, I want engaging and challenging quiz questions that provide an enjoyable experience and stimulate my curiosity about 1970s music.
+* As a user, I want engaging and challenging quiz questions that provide an enjoyable experience and stimulate my curiosity about 1970s music.

 * As a user, I want clear instructions on how to play the quiz and understand the rules, ensuring a smooth and frustration-free experience.